-School specific activities are organized for targeted schools throughout the school year, and public walk/bike events are available to ALL elementary and middle school children in the region.
+School specific activities are organized for partner schools throughout the school year, and public walk/bike events are available to ALL elementary and middle school children in the region.

-Currently, there are two focus schools – Los Amigos Technology Academy and Pueblo Gardens PreK-8 – which receive focused and comprehensive Safe Routes to School Tucson support.
+Currently, there are three partner schools – Los Amigos Technology Academy, Pueblo Gardens PreK-8 and Ochoa Community School – which receive focused and comprehensive Safe Routes to School Tucson support.